 5 Members

-5.1 The Members of the Constituent Body shall be the corporate bodies and individual persons whose names are for the time being entered in the Register of Members and in the case of individual persons who are nominees of unincorporated bodies the name of the unincorporated body whose nominee the Member is shall be entered against the name of the Member concerned.
+5.1 The Members of the Constituent Body shall be the corporate and unincorporated bodies and individual persons whose names are for the time being entered in the Register of Members and in the case of individual persons who are nominees of unincorporated bodies the name of the unincorporated body whose nominee the Member is shall be entered against the name of the Member concerned.

 5.2 All members of the Committee excluding those members co-opted under Rule 11.2 shall be Members for such period as they are Committee Members.